Rumble Jar Brewing Instructions

-Pull the filter out, dump the grounds, give the filter and cap a quick rinse or wash them with soap (Rumble Jars are totally dishwasher safe!).
-Voila!
+Pull the filter out, dump the grounds, give the filter and cap a quick rinse or wash them with soap (Rumble Jars are dishwasher safe!).
+Voilà!
 Clean-up est terminé.

 Step 5: Get Brewsy

-(NEW!)
-Optional Step 4.5: Use the second-stage filter bag
+*Optional Step 4.5: Using the second-stage filter bag

-That 100% cotton bag that comes with your Rumble Jar is designed to be a second-stage filter, so don't throw it away!
-But it's an added step that will be overkill for most folks.
-However, if you brew with fine grounds and really dislike the silt that's characteristic of cold brew, it might be something you'd like to use.
-If so, refer to our separate FAQ about the filter bag for more info on using it with the Rumble Jar.
+That 100% cotton bag that comes with your Rumble Jar is designed to be a second-stage filter (so don't throw it away!).
+It's definitely an added step that tends to be overkill for most folks, especially those brewing with coarse grounds.
+However, if you brew with medium/fine grounds and you really dislike the silty particles that can result from making cold brew with fine grounds, then this second-stage filter might come in handy.
+We have a separate FAQ about the filter bag if you need more info about using it.